 Replacement part needed.
 It also turns out that the actuator wasn't really loud enough.
 I'm goint to spec one that is a bit stronger.
+I've purchased a 1Amp rated one, instead of a 300mA rated one.

 Other than that, everything is built.